DeveloLongScript/MHSF/README.md

 - [Clerk](https://clerk.com): Create an app and put the respective keys in `.env.local`
 - MongoDB: Create a database, can be anywhere, and put the location to connect in `.env.local` for the key `MONGO_DB` (this isn't required by any means, but if you want to store any short term or historical data, use this.)
-- Inngest: Inngest is a smaller library, but runs the `cron` jobs which will make servers automaticly get added to the database.

 _This project uses `yarn` as the main package manager.
 If `package-lock.json` is present, your pull request will get denied._
 Second, run `yarn` and `yarn build`.
 To start the app, run `yarn start`.